How to Make a Proposal Presentation [That Gets Signed]

 Anyone can repeat back the problem the client described in the RFP.
 But if you can show them a fresh, clearer way of looking at that same issue—one that’s sharper or more actionable—they’ll start to see you as a strategic partner, not just a vendor.

-For example, in a proposal for an urban design project, instead of saying:
+For example, in a proposal presentation for an urban planning project, instead of saying:

 “The area lacks pedestrian engagement.”